 Nationalmuseum’s mandate is to promote interest in art and support artistic activity in Sweden, so our public relations work will continue throughout the renovation period.
 You will find the latest news on our external exhibitions and public events here on our website.
 We are constantly developing new partnerships and programming.
 To keep up to date, subscribe to our newsletter or like us on Facebook.

 Project: Renovation of Nationalmuseum, Sweden’s premier art and design museum

 Architects: Wingårdh Arkitektkontor AB and Wikerstål Arkitekter AB

 Timeline: Temporary relocation of museum operations to be completed by spring 2014, after which the National Property Board will take possession of the vacated building.
 Demolition work will be followed by renovation and construction.
-The renovation work will be carried out in 2015–16.
-The New Nationalmuseum is expected to open in 2017.
+The renovation work will be carried out in 2015–17.
+The New Nationalmuseum is expected to open in the fall of 2018.